Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

 \subsection{Abstraction Pattern}

 Abstraction pattern utilizes structural information to create abstract entities in the RL pipeline.
 For any entity, $X$, an abstraction utilizes the structural information to create $X_{abs}$, which takes over the role of $X$ in the learning procedure.
-In the taxi example, the state space can be abstracted to the current grid cell of the taxi, the destination grid cell of the current passenger, and whether the taxi is currently carrying a passenger.
+In the taxi example, the state space can be abstracted to the taxi's current grid cell, the destination grid cell of the current passenger, and whether the taxi is currently carrying a passenger.
 This significantly simplifies the state space compared to representing the full details of the city grid.
 The action space could also be abstracted to moving in the four cardinal directions, plus picking up and dropping off a passenger.
+Behavioral abstractions are intricately related to history-based abstractions in that they address similar applications, namely, abstraction states and histories, into lower dimensional representations that can be leveraged for RL.
+Therefore, we address both of these in the following sections.

 Finding appropriate abstractions can be a challenging task in itself.
-Too much abstraction can lead to loss of critical information, while too little might not significantly reduce complexity~\shortcite{jiang-misc18a}.
+Too much abstraction can lead to loss of critical information, while too little might not significantly reduce complexity~\shortcite{dockhorn-book23a}.
 Consequently, learning-based methods that jointly learn abstractions factor this granularity into the learning process.

-Abstractions have been thoroughly explored in the literature, with early work addressing a formal theory on state abstractions~\shortcite{li-aim06a}.
+Abstractions have been thoroughly explored in the literature, with early work addressing a formal theory on state abstractions~\shortcite{li-aim06a,sutton-book18b}.
 Recent works have primarily used abstractions for tackling generalization.
 Thus, we see in \cref{fig:pattern-proclivities} that generalization is the most explored use case for abstractions.
-However, the aforementioned advantages of abstraction usually interleave these approaches with sample efficiency gains and safety as well.
-Given the widespread use of abstractions in the literature, we explore how different forms of abstractions impact each use case in the following paragraphs.
+However, the advantages mentioned earlier of abstraction usually interleave these approaches with sample efficiency gains and safety.
+Given the widespread use of abstractions in the literature, the following paragraphs explore how different abstractions impact each use case.